atsushieno/aap-juce-plugin-host/README.md

 This repository contains JUCE as a dependency for simpler reason: AudioPluginHost is the application within itself.
 Other JUCE app ports would have different structure, or even aap-juce may submodule JUCE by itself (then this repo will change as well).

-Currently it builds, but the resulting host app fails to instantiate any plugin.
-Needs investigation.